Laugerie-Basse, Dordogne

 Laugerie-Basse was discovered by Edouard Lartet and Henry Christy in 1863.
 Sensible excavations continued for a few years but without the care of a modern day dig.
 The site then unfortunately fell into the hands of a Swiss man, Otto Hauser, who in his rush to exploit the site even used explosives!
 Otto Hauser sold all his finds to the highest bidder meaning that many of the important finds from Laugerie Basse are spread throughout the world.
 However many of the finds are on display at the Prehistory Museum at Les-Eyzies.

-Happily in 1912 the site was put back onto a more scientific footing and Jean Maury carried out a detailed and systematic study was carried out revealing occupation of the shelter over four different Magdalenian phases.
+Happily in 1912 the site was put back onto a more scientific footing and Jean Maury carried out a detailed and systematic study which revealed occupation of the shelter over four different Magdalenian phases.

 Places to visit near to Laugerie-Basse